shahrzadkhayatbashi/olap-operations4ocel/experiment-results/case_study_summary.md

 <img src="figures/Fitness_Precisions.png" alt="Fitness and Precision Overview" width="600">

 The precision and fitness were calculated for 71 (out of 91) groups.
-We encountered timeouts when calculating these measures for 20 groups, half of which belonged to 2023.
+We encountered timeouts when calculating these measures for 20 groups, 10 of these cases belonged to 2023.
 Observing the OC-DFG for 2023 reveals a less structured process compared to other years, leading to more complex process models.
 This complexity made the OC-Petri net models too intricate for calculating precision and fitness measures.

 The high fluctuation in 2023 stems from a significant change in that year: the introduction of a new track, "Green BPM," and the decision to make the "Process Mining" track optional.
 This choice led to a less structured process, adding complexity as students followed different tracks.
 In 2024, this change was revoked, restoring a more structured learning path.